yassineAlouini/hyperparameters-optimization/blog_post/how_to_optimize_hyperparameters.md

 # How we optimize hyperparameters at Qucit?

-## Summary

-### en
-Finding the optimal hyperparameters is often tricky and time-consuming.
-Common methods consist of testing all the possible combinations or drawing them at random from some distributions.
-What if there is a better way?
-Find out by reading our latest blog post, where we explain how we use hyperopt to fine-tune machine learning algorithms used at Qucit.

-### fr
-La recherche d'hyperparmètres optimaux est souvent délicate et laborieuse.
-Généralement, nous utilisons une recherche exhaustive de toutes les combinaisons possibles ou un tirage aléatiore.
-Et s'il existait une meilleure approche ?

-Découverez comment, chez Qucit, nous utilisons hyperopt pour calibrer nos modèles de machine learning.

 ## Introduction

 At Qucit, we strive to improve the life of citizens by making cities more efficient and enjoyable. <br> In order to make this dream a reality, we are building a predictive platform. <br>